|Sturgeon Bay City Hall|

 Voters are strongly encouraged to visit the WI Government Accountability’s Photo ID website, www.bringit.wisconsin.gov for more information about the law.

-As of December 1, 2020, nominations papers for Districts 1, 3, 5, and 7 for the 2021 Election can be circulated.
+As of December 1, 2022, nominations papers for Districts 1,3,5,7, for the 2023 Election can be circulated.
 For more information and to obtain the necessary paperwork, please contact City Clerk Stephanie Reinhardt at 920-746-2900.

 The City of Sturgeon Bay is responsible for administering the elections for the seven districts within the city limits.
 The three different polling places and corresponding districts include: